stuartherbert/putting-ansible-to-work/organising-your-ansible-files.md

 ---
 # file site.yml

-- include: plays/centos-6/webserver.yml
-- include: plays/ubuntu-13.10/webserver.yml
+- include: plays/webserver.yml
-- include: plays/ubuntu-13.10/dbserver.yml
+- include: plays/dbserver.yml
 </pre>

 When you run Ansible, this is the file that you pass to it on the command line:

 <pre>
-ansible-playbook site.yml
+ansible-playbook -K site.yml
 </pre>

 It is convention that this file is called `site.yml`.
 Don't be surprised if you ever come across playbook repos where the authors have given this file a different name.